SolaceLabs/solace-integration-guides/docs/_guides/websphere-liberty.md

 #### Configuring Client Usernames & Profiles

 This section outlines how to update the default client-profile and how to create a client username for connecting to the event broker For the client-profile, it is important to enable guaranteed messaging for JMS messaging and transacted sessions for the XA-transactions capable Solace JCA Resource Adapter.
-The chosen client username of "solace_user" will be required by the WebSphere Application Server when connecting to the event broker
+The chosen client username of "solace_user" will be required by Liberty when connecting to the event broker

 ```
 (config)# client-profile default message-vpn solace_VPN